hussien89aa/MigrationMapper/README.md

 }
 ```

-## APIMapper has been used so far in the following papers:
+## MigrationMapper has been used so far in the following papers:

 * Alrubaye, H., & Mkaouer, M. W. (2018, October).
 [Automating the detection of third-party Java library migration at the function level](https://dl.acm.org/citation.cfm?id=3291299).
 In Proceedings of the 28th Annual International Conference on Computer Science and Software Engineering (pp. 60-71).
 IBM Corp.
 * Alrubaye, H., Mkaouer, & M. W., Ali, O (2019).[ On the Use of Information Retrieval to Automate the Detection of Third-Party Java Library Migration At The Function Level](https://dl.acm.org/citation.cfm?id=3339129), 27th IEEE/ACM International Conference on Program Comprehension 2019.